AhmedMYassin/Vehicle_Detection/writeup_template.md

 In Vehicle Detection Project, it's expected to be able to detect vehicle in images and apply this detection algorithm to videos to track vehicles.
 To detect vehicles in images, I needed to perform a Histogram of Oriented Gradients (HOG) feature extraction on a labeled training set of images and train a Linear support vector machine classifier

-* Optionally, you can also apply a color transform and append binned color features, as well as histograms of color, to your HOG feature vector.
-* Note: for those first two steps don't forget to normalize your features and randomize a selection for training and testing.
-* Implement a sliding-window technique and use your trained classifier to search for vehicles in images.
-* Run your pipeline on a video stream (start with the test_video.mp4 and later implement on full project_video.mp4) and create a heat map of recurring detections frame by frame to reject outliers and follow detected vehicles.
-* Estimate a bounding box for vehicles detected.

 [//]: # (Image References)
 [image1]: ./examples/car_not_car.png
 [image2]: ./examples/HOG_example.jpg